 In the morning of June 9, 1944, three companies of the 5th Ranger Battalion were engaged in the action, supported by two half-tracks of the 2nd Ranger Battalion (armed with 75 mm guns) and battery B of the 81st Chemical Mortar Battalion with 107 mm mortars).
 The Rangers also have four 81 mm mortars.
-After the neutralization shot by the 58th Armored Field Artillery Battalion, the Americans launched an assault on the extensive site on nearly 44 hectares (more than 108 acres).
+After the neutralization shot by the 58th Armored Field Artillery Battalion, the Americans launched an assault at 9 am on the extensive site on nearly 44 hectares (more than 108 acres).
 According to the testimonies of the veterans, the combats are of extraordinary intensity.
 The network of trenches is so complex that the Americans get lost several times, adding to the disorder of the battle and causing friendly fire.
 After five hours of fighting, the battery was stormed, but the 155 mm guns were no longer there: they had previously been withdrawn by the Germans.

 In the wake of the capture of Maisy and its batteries, the Americans progressed towards Gefosse-Fontenay and Isigny-sur-Mer.